justinformentin/p/content/general/2020-05-26/index.md

 >Retail investors are incapable of doing this because they lack the capital, and thus the relationship, with the brokerages.

-We can see how this is a compounding issue if we take a look at exactly how brokerages carry this out.
+The reason why it's even possible that a stock was shorted over 100% is because the brokerage's "lying about borrowing" is a compounding issue.
 Instead of physically "borrowing" the shares, they would "locate" them, and then say "We know where the shares are, so we can buy them whenever we want."
 Except multiple brokerages can "locate" the same shares multiple times.
 So when the time comes to actually buy the shares back, they don't exist.

 These shares never existed.
-They're called "fradulent shares".
+They're called "fraudulent shares".
 We can plainly see this when over a million Gamestop shares were marked "failed-to-deliver", which means purchasers never recieved the shares they ordered.

-Another fun fact is that market makers like [Citadel](https://www.citadelsecurities.com/) are exempt from needing to actually locate the shares.
+An especialy salient point is that market makers like [Citadel](https://www.citadelsecurities.com/) are exempt from needing to actually locate the shares.
 Market makers must accept all buy and sell orders, and so aren't required to comply with many of the rules related to naked short selling.

+## Regulation

+What does 0000 have in common?
+A lack of regulation that allowed for overleveraging.
+I don't blame the hedge funds, the investment banks, or the brokerages.
+They are all acting in their best interest, with the pursuit of profit, within the confines of the laws.
+When they do break the law, the fines imposed on them are less than their profit, so it's worth it and that's just the cost of doing business.

+I blame the government.
+The laws are too relaxed.
+Companies that screw over the entire economy get a slap on the wristm 0000 The SEC might as well not even exist.

+What we need is more regulations, not fewer.
+The issue is that the majority of Congress doesn't even write or read bills.
+The lobbyists do, and they just place the bills on Congresspeople's desk along with what I assume is a sack with dollar sign on it.

+Of course, laws written by lobbyists overwhelmingly help their clients in corporations, Wall Street, etc, so when people hear "more regulation" they recoil.

 ### CONCLUSION?